 The assumption is that professional perception can be educated.
 That what distinguishes a competent teacher from a novice is not just accumulated experience but the capacity to read situations quickly and accurately — and that this capacity can be developed through structured encounter with material before you are responsible for it.

-This is an empirical claim and we have evidence for it.
-But it also connects to broader questions about expertise, perception, and what it means to prepare someone for a practice-based profession.
+This is an empirical claim for specified constructs and interventions, and the cited studies provide bounded evidence rather than a general teaching-effect estimate.
+It also connects to broader questions about expertise, perception, and what it means to prepare someone for a practice-based profession.
 Medical education has been working on these questions through simulation and case-based learning for decades.
-Teacher education is, in many institutions, still catching up.
+The comparison is suggestive; this post does not measure a sector-wide lag in teacher education.

 ViLLA is one attempt to close that gap.
 Whether it is the right attempt, in its current form, is something I am still working out.
 But the question it is trying to answer — what do you need to have seen, and thought about, before you can teach well — seems to me like one of the important ones.